mondus/mondus.github.io/teaching/COM4521/index.md

 MOLE quiz has moved to following days lab. i.e. 9:00am Tuesday 3rd May in Diamond High Spec Lab (DIA-206).

-### Week 11: Lecture 18 - Invited Talk, "Optimising single source shortest path on the GPU", by Peter Heywood
+### Week 11: Lecture 18 - Invited Talk

+"Optimising single source shortest path on the GPU", by Peter Heywood

 ### Week 12: No lecture